tn-aixpa/kubernetes-resource-manager/README.md

-# CustomResource Manager
+# K8S Resource Manager
-A manager for custom resources in kubernetes.
+A manager for resources in Kubernetes.
+The tool allows for monitoring and managing some of the standard Kubernetes resources (PersistentVolumeClaim, Services, Deployments, Jobs) as well as for managing a selection of Custom Resources.

 ## Back-end
 Create an `application-local.yaml` file under `src/main/resources` and configure it as follows (notably, change `kubernetes.config` to point to your local configuration file):